Why Our Subscription Has No Tiers (And Why Every Other Outdoor App Does)

 Quick answer

-Most outdoor apps you’ve used have three tiers.
+Most outdoor apps you’ve used have feature tiers.
 There’s a free or starter level, a middle tier branded Premium or Plus, and a top tier called Elite or Pro.
 You squint at the comparison table, try to remember whether 3D maps were in the middle column or the right one, and eventually pick whichever tier has the one feature you actually need.
 That’s not an accident, and it’s not a bug.
 That’s a pricing strategy doing its job, and it’s the dominant strategy in the category for good reasons.
-Baseline Maps doesn’t have tiers.
-There’s one price, $34.99 a year, and every feature is included for every subscriber.
-This post is the honest case for that decision — what it gives up, what it gains, what kind of company it forces us to be, and why we think the trade is worth it for a product like ours.
-If you’ve ever stared at a three-column pricing page and felt vaguely manipulated, you’re going to recognize a lot of the shape of this argument.

-Why most outdoor apps have tiers
+Why most outdoor apps use feature tiers

 There are also non-revenue reasons tiering persists.
-It gives sales and growth teams something to optimize — upgrade rates, tier-mix ratios, expansion revenue.
+It gives growth teams something to optimize — upgrade rates, tier-mix ratios, expansion revenue.
 Those are real metrics with real dashboards.
 We just don’t think they belong on the dashboard of a product like ours.

-What price discrimination actually does
+What feature tiering actually does

 The internal pressure tiering creates

-The hidden cost of tiers is internal.
+The hidden cost of feature tiers is internal.
 Once a company has Premium and Elite, every new feature triggers a meeting about which tier it belongs in.
 Builders stop asking “is this useful?” and start asking “is this a Premium feature or an Elite feature?”
 Product decisions get warped toward justifying the upper tier rather than toward what users actually need on the ground in a parking lot before dawn.
 We’ve watched this dynamic play out in other categories, and we didn’t want a version of those meetings in our calendar.

 The deeper problem is that tiering also creates pressure to deliberately leave features out of the lower tier — not because they belong elsewhere, but because the upgrade path needs justification.
 Over time, the lower tier gets quietly hollowed out, and the user pays more for the same product they had a year ago.
 We’ve seen that pattern in other categories too, and we promised ourselves we’d never be in the position of considering it.
+When everyone is on the same feature set, there is no lower tier to hollow out.

-What we give up with one price
+What we give up with one feature set

 Why the simplicity is worth more